viper-010/Python_YT/12-Strings-Slicing/12-Strings-Slicing_tutorial.md

 ---

 ## String as an array
-A string is essentially a sequence of characters also called an array.
+A string is essentially a sequence of characters also called an **array**.
 Thus we can access the elements of this array.

 ### Example
 ```python